lis05/MoLa/idea/MoLa.md

 - `mode_i` is the mode of the i-th argument (copy, ref, pass, or auto).
 - `arg_i` is the name of the i-th argument.

 Creates a new function object under the given name.
 The object will have a list of modifiers and argument names, which will be used when calling the function.
-The function objecmts contains 2 values:
+The function object contains 2 values:
 1. (Absolute) position of the second next instruction (after this one) in its module.
-2. A pointer to the module structure (which contains the absolute module offset).
+2. A pointer to the environment where it is created.

 Signals a NameCollisionError if an accessible object with the given name already exists.
 Signals a DuplicateNameError if there are duplicate argument names.